 Adjacent Properties refers to non-URE uranium properties of interest in close proximity to the Property and should not be confused with the term Adjoining Projects referring to projects which are a part of the Property.
 There have been several historical conventional uranium mills and mines and one historical ISR project (Bison Basin Project) in the Great Divide Basin (Figure 2).
 Most significant of these is the Sweetwater Mine and Mill, now owned by Rio Tinto Americas, Inc. (Figure 2).
-The facility lies about three and one-half miles south of the southwestern-most boundary of the Lost Creek Project and consists of a compasitor of a compasitor of a compasitor of a compasitor.
-Company.
-Original estimates for forscources were as much as 15 million pounds at an average grade of 0.046 percent eU3O8 (Sherborne, et al., 1981).
-This is an historical estimate dorived before Committee for Mineral Reserves International Reporting Standards were developed, including under NI 43-101, and reliability of the estimate has not been independently verified.
-Production ceased in approximately 1982 after yielding 1.29 million pounds of U3O8.
+The facility lies about three and one-half miles south of the southwestern-most boundary of the Lost Creek Project and consists of a conventional uranium mill and reclaimed open-pit mine, both of which are currently non-operational.
+The deposit was discovered in the 1970s by Minerals Exploration Company.
+Original estimates of resources were as much as 15 million pounds at an average grade of 0.046 percent eU3O8 (Sherborne, et al., 1981).
+This is an historical estimate derived before Committee for Mineral Reserves International Reporting Standards were developed, including under NI 43-101, and reliability of the estimate has not been independently verified.
+Production ceased in approximately 1982 after yielding 1.29 million pounds of U_3O_8 .